How do shoppers gain trust in the e-commerce world?

 Make a plan

 Whatever you do, do not begin a shoot without making a detailed plan.
 Before the photoshoot, sketch out what photos you want to capture.
 Be sure to note any props needed, necessary angles, and certain lighting.
-A simple sketch will do, but without a plan, you will end up wasting more time and money either reshooting or retouching.
+A simple sketch, mood board, or general outline will do, but without a plan, you will end up wasting more time and money either reshooting or retouching.

 Find the right lighting